Skip to main content

 The following examples have been provided in policy as scenarios that will contravene the Migration Act.

-1. A sponsor advises a job applicant that they will nominate them for a TSS/482 visa only if the job applicant pays the sponsor a lump sum upfront.
+1. A sponsor advises a job applicant that they will nominate them for a SID/482 visa only if the job applicant pays the sponsor a lump sum upfront.

 2. A sponsor advises their sponsored visa holder that they will terminate their employment unless they return part of their salary every month.